-Beijing is a city that took me by surprise and this is what I recommend for what to do in Beijing.
+Looking for some things to do in Beijing?
+Beijing is a city that took me by surprise and this is what I recommend to do in Beijing after sending over a week there.

 Hearing about Beijing from the news you could get the image of a heavily polluted city that isn’t worth visiting, especially when you compare it to other cities in China.